sindresorhus/conf/readme.md

 The given callback function will be called before each migration step.

+The function receives the store as the first argument and a context object as the second argument with the following properties:

+- `fromVersion` - The version the migration step is being migrated from.
+- `toVersion` - The version the migration step is being migrated to.
+- `finalVersion` - The final version after all the migrations are applied.
+- `versions` - All the versions with a migration step.

 This can be useful for logging purposes, preparing migration data, etc.

 Example: